 I finally got through all of it and everything is organized again.
 While working on it, I was reminded of these helpful tips that have helped to lessen the amount of paper and junk mail we bring into the house.

-This is another aspect of the huge purge I completed years ago.
+the huge purge I completed years ago.
 My biggest nemesis when it comes to clutter has always been PAPER.

 Can I get an amen?
 It’s the thorn in my side, the pain in my neck, the fly in my ointment:

 This post may contain affiliate links for your convenience.